8 Things to do at Johnson Lake in Banff

 8. Bird Watching

 Although Johnson Lake isn’t as well known for Banff bird-watching as the Vermilion Lakes or Johnston Canyon, it still holds its own.
 Being a large lake in Banff near the Bow River, Johnson Lake attracts many beautiful birds.
-We’re not birders ourselves, but we enjoy taking pictures of the beautiful birds we see at Johnson Lake.
+We’re amateur birders ourselves, but we enjoy taking pictures of the beautiful birds we see at Johnson Lake.

-birding in Banff National Park - a Cedar Waxwing in a tree along the Johnson Lake trail
+birding in Banff National Park - a Cedar Waxwing in a tree along the Johnson Lake trail.

 Not Permitted – Fishing at Johnson Lake